 Now it was time for Dad to get some skin to skin time.

 After we were moved to the room I asked if I could see a doctor about my sickness.
 They insisted it was end of pregnancy congestion.
 I know my body and I’m never sick.
 They did a swab of my nose.
 Sure enough an hour later they told me I had RSV.
 It’s a respiratory virus that is extremely harmful for babies.
 They told us we were to stay in our room until we were sent home.
 Michael wasn’t allowed in the nursery since I was sick.
 I nursed him around the clock to make sure he was getting the antibodies to fight the virus.
+Not being able to kiss him was awful but his health comes first.

 We had a few visitors but mostly just our siblings.
 I didn’t want to get anyone sick.
 It’s really hard seeing people when you’re so out of it.
-I don’t think I slept more than five minutes.
+I don’t think I slept more then five minutes.

 The nurses were so great showing Sean how to swaddle and change diapers.